 Arrangements for interpreters and CART require advanced planning for a conference as large as AWP’s.
 Interpreters can best meet interpreting and CART needs when requests are received for the specific events you will attend in advance.
 To make a request for an interpreter, contact Colleen Cable at firstname.lastname@example.org by Wednesday, February 27, 2019 with a list of the events you plan to attend.
 AWP makes every effort to accommodate requests that arrive after February 27, but sometimes interpreters are unavailable unless booked well in advance of our conference.

 Deaf & Hard of Hearing Services

 The audio-visual provider has 10 Assistive Listening Devices that can be assigned to 19 different event rooms throughout the conference.
 The audio-visual provider requires rooms that utilize Assistive Listening Devices to be assigned no later than 4 days in advance of the event.

-To see if a room has been assigned an Assistive Listening Device, or to inquire if a room can be assigned an Assistive Listening Device on short notice, please email Colleen Cable with “Onsite Accessibility” in the subject line at email@example.com, and detail the specific title, day, time, and location of the events, or visit the Accessibility Services desk located in the registration area on the second floor of the Tampa Convention Center.
+To see if a room has been assigned an Assistive Listening Device, or to inquire if a room can be assigned an Assistive Listening Device on short notice, please email Colleen Cable with “Onsite Accessibility” in the subject line at email@example.com, and detail the specific title, day, time, and location of the events, or visit the Accessibility Services desk located in the registration area on Level 1 in Exhibit Hall A.